christian-doucette/tolkein_text/README.md

 "And you can say that they are shining, answered Strider, looking at the fire.

+at that moment faramir came in and gazed suddenly into the sweet darkness

 These sentences definitely capture the feel of Tolkein's writing, but are all original sentences!
 I especially love the fact that it creates its own simile, "leaves falling like stars", that does not appear in the original text.

 ### Preprocessing